NorseJedi/obsidian-rpg-player-notes/README.md

 By default, the plugin will keep the sections that you add new notes in to be kept sorted.
 This will reorder all the sections on the same level every time you add a new section using this command.

 This can be disabled in the plugin settings.

+Note: Sorting can also be performed manually using the `Sort Section` command.
+See below.

 ### Note Type Sorting
 When you run the command, the first thing you get is a modal that lets you choose the type of note you want to create (well, ok, it's the second thing you get if you didn't have any text selected).
 This list is sorted alphabetically at first, but as you create more notes, the types you select the most will go to the top of the list.
 It's a very simple mechanism that simply adds 1 to the counter for each note type as you select them and then uses this counter to sort the list.
 I know the concept of "tracking" can conjure up some mistrust in this digital age, and perhaps rightfully so, but it's all stored in your vault and you can easily reset all the counters.